mobratil/erikabloguje.github.io/_posts/2017-08-17-first-post.md

 layout: post
 title: First post!
 image: /img/hello_world.jpeg
-tags: [random, exciting-stuff]
+tags:
+  - random
+  - exciting-stuff
+published: true
 ---

 This is my first post, how exciting!
 This is my first post, how exciting!
 This is my first post, how exciting!
 This is my first post, how exciting!
 This is my first post, how exciting!
 This is my first post, how exciting!
 This is my first post, how exciting!
 This is my first post, how exciting!
-This is my first post, how exciting!
+This is my first post, how exciting! :-) :-)